Jazz/World/Impro chain table presents plans for fair pay rates at New Music Conference

 The chain table is composed of various sections.
 It involves composers and (composing) musicians.
 It also includes programming venues and festivals.
 Some (online) broadcasters are also connected as well as representatives of intermediaries, rights organizations, professional education and the jazz archive.

 Members unanimously noted that there is limited and even less and less attention to the jazz/world/impro genres by responsible governments, funds, broadcasters and institutions.
-They feel that there must at least be improvement in this, as it is highly determinant of the earning potential of working people.
+They believe that there must at least be improvement in this, as it is highly determinant of the earning potential of working people.

 You may also like